-Above: If these plants could talk, they'd say, "The light is over there."
+Above: If these succulents could talk, they'd say, "The light is over there."
 When succulents lean, it's usually because they're seeking more sun.
 The phenomenon of growing toward light is "phototropism."
 Stretched growth in low-light situations is "etiolation."

-This aloe closed its rosette to protect it's vital core from too much sun and resulting dehydration.
+Above: This aloe closed its rosette to protect it's vital core from too much sun and resulting dehydration.
 Pigment similar to that of autumn leaves protects it from burning.
 The plant is "stressed" -- not necessarily a bad thing.
 It'll recover when the rains come and sun is not as harsh, just as it would in the wild.

-This large agave in my garden has leaves that bend and curve.
+Above: A large agave in my garden has leaves that bend and curve.
 Stretched cells are vulnerable to sunburn.
 There's not much I can do to prevent it.
 I don't like looking at burned patches, so I trim the damaged leaves back to the trunk.

-Hot, sunny days can come so quickly that garden succulents don't have time to adjust.
+Above: Hot, sunny days can come so quickly that garden succulents don't have time to adjust.
 I probably could have prevented sunburn on these aeoniums if I'd tossed a sheet or (even better) floating row cover on them.
 They eventually outgrew the damage, but it was evident for months.
 See "Summer Care for Succulents: Heat and Sun Concerns."

-This Agave 'Cream Spike' has recovered from sunburn.
+Above: This Agave 'Cream Spike' has recovered from sunburn.
 You can still see the damage on the outer leaves, but new growth is fine.

-Here's another sunburn survivor.
+Above: Here's another sunburn survivor.
 The damaged tissue is white and the new growth, green.